webmate-io/webmate-sdk-js/README.md

 ## Using the SDK in your Project

 This release is also distributed via npm under the package name webmate-sdk-js.
-To use the SDK we recommed to install it via npm:
+To use the SDK we recommend to install it via npm:

 ```bash
 $ npm install webmate-sdk-js --save